Sleep and the Shift Worker

 Create a Bedtime Ritual

 Wind down after your shift and before bed with pleasant, calming activities like reading, listening to music, meditation, or taking a warm bath or shower.
 This can signal to your body that it’s time to sleep, even if it’s during the daytime.
-My bedtime ritual for both day and night shift is to brush out my hair and pull it up and wash up.
+My bedtime ritual for both day and night shift is to brush out my hair, pull it up and wash up.
 I’m a big believer in good skin care so my beauty rituals are a focal point my bedtime routine.
 What matters is that your bedtime ritual is pleasant, calming and puts you in a mindset of having a productive sleep.

 Communicate Clearly with Family and Friends